OSGeo/OSGeoLive-doc/quickstart/mapguide_quickstart.rst

    :alt: mapguide maestro Save icon
    :align: center

-6. to preview the change, open a browser to address http://localhost:8008/mapguide/phpviewersample/ajaxtiledviewersample.php or click the Preview icon in the tool bar from Maestro main GUI), which will open a brower to the above address.
+6. to preview the change, open a browser to address http://localhost:8008/mapguide/phpviewersample/ajaxtiledviewersample.php or click the Preview icon in the tool bar from Maestro main GUI), which will open a browser to the above address.
 In the browser map view, Zoom in to building level, the building color now is Green.

 .. image:: images/screenshots/1024x768/mapguide_buildingColorBeforeChanging.png
    :scale: 50%